cellplatform/platform-0.2.0/README.md

 In the arena of remote code-module execution on either user-controlled machines, or in cloud-like environments, within the runtime context of [Web Standards](https://www.w3.org/standards/) JavaScript/WASM, `deno` has some interesting and important security characteristics that makes it preferable to `node.js`.
 In any event, the [module](https://en.wikipedia.org/wiki/Modular_programming)/packaging structure of the system conforms with the open-commons [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) "ESM [Module](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/)" standard keeping it flexible to any and all future runtimes that may proliferate around web-standards (eg. [WinterCG](https://wintercg.org/))).

-In the area of user-interface, particular attention is placed on maintaining a loose coupling with any one UI rendering library.
-And UI is partitioned clearly as distinct to the `pure functional` "logic only" libraries.
-This is because UI tends towards much higher volatility in a technical architecutre over time, and tends to be swapped our more repeatedly over time.
+**UI Framework Agnostic:** In the arena of user-interface, particular attention is placed on maintaining a loose coupling with any one UI rendering library.
+And UI modules (`system.ui`) are partitioned clearly as distinct to the `pure functional` "logic only" libraries (`system`).
+This is because UI invariably tends towards a much higher volatility in technical architecutre over time, and is generally swapped out more frequently over the software lifecycle.
 Any form of "interface" (the `I` in `API`) tends toward messiness, noise, and complexity - the one involving the "humans" (UI) is especially prone.
+And down at the straight forward engineering level, much hidden complexity is often lurking in and around UI code.

-Organizing for this is expressed within the distinct folders `/system/` and `/system.ui/` in the root.
-The `system.ui` sub-folder structure's purpose is to isolatie and callout by name each core UI rendering technology of the libraries contained within: `<technology-name>.<lib-name>`, for example:
+Organizing for all this is expressed within the distinct folders `/system/` and `/system.ui/` in the code root.
+The purpose of the `system.ui`'s child-folder structure is to isolate and callout by name each core UI rendering technology of the libraries contained within: `<technology-name>.<lib-name>`, for example:

 ```